volodya-lombrozo/volodya.lombrozo.github.io/_posts/articles/2025-02-19-stream-leak.md

 introduce a significant performance overhead for single-threaded applications.
 So, it’s a trade-off we have to live with.

-Finally, I ran the tests again, and they passed consistently… Until the 5518th run, when I got hit with the same `NullPointerException`.
+Finally, I ran the tests again, and they passed consistently...
+Until the 5518th run, when I got hit with the same `NullPointerException`.
 Seriously?
 What now?!